 All components of an intelligent home connect to the internet and exchange data through a router, which serves as the central hub of the complete home network.
 Local networks are constantly being breached by hacking and infecting routers.

 Attackers can join the system where data packets are sent by attacking a router.
-Using this, they can set up a virus on linked computers to steal confidential information, personal images, or corporate files, potentially doing the victim irreparable harm.
+Using this, they can set up a virus on linked computers to steal confidential information, personal images, or corporate files, potentially harming the victim.

 The hacker can also send users to scam pages that pose as popular webmail or online banking services over the hacked router.
 Any information customers enter on these pages, like their email-based login and password or bank card information, will be quickly stolen by scammers.